ryantd42/NY-Legislative-Git/2023/S4598D-2023/bill.md

  INITIATIVE THAT:
   (I)  IS  DEVELOPED  AND EVALUATED THROUGH SCIENTIFIC RESEARCH AND DATA COLLECTION;

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD08152-07-4
+ S. 4598--B  2

   (II) USES PUBLIC HEALTH PRINCIPLES THAT DEMONSTRATE  MEASURABLE  POSI- TIVE OUTCOMES IN PREVENTING GUN VIOLENCE; AND

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08152-05-4
- S. 4598--A  2

   (III)  IS  IMPLEMENTED BY A NONPROFIT ORGANIZATION OR PUBLIC ENTITY AT OR IN AFFILIATION WITH A GOVERNMENT-FUNDED PUBLIC SCHOOL.
   (B) "SCHOOL ANTI-VIOLENCE EDUCATION PROGRAM" MEANS A  SCHOOL-BASED  OR SCHOOL-AFFILIATED EVIDENCE-BASED ANTI-VIOLENCE EDUCATION PROGRAM THAT IS OPERATED BY:
   (I) A NONPROFIT ORGANIZATION OR PUBLIC ENTITY; AND (II)  PROVIDES  EVIDENCE-BASED TRAUMA-SUPPORT AND GROUP COUNSELING AND ANTI-GUN VIOLENCE EDUCATION THAT INCLUDES PERSONAL  AND  GROUP  DEVELOP- MENT,  RESEARCH-BASED  FACTS  AND  MISCONCEPTIONS ABOUT GUNS AND THE GUN VIOLENCE CRISIS, AND YOUTH EMPOWERMENT PROGRAMMING.
   3. SCHOOL ANTI-VIOLENCE  EDUCATION  PROGRAM.
-(A)  THE DEPARTMENT IS AUTHORIZED TO ESTABLISH SCHOOL ANTI-VIOLENCE EDUCATION  PROGRAMS,  WHICH SHALL BE FUNDED FROM THE SCHOOL ANTI-VIOLENCE EDUCATION FUND ESTABLISHED BY SECTION NINETY-SEVEN-BBBB OF THE STATE FINANCE LAW.
+(A)  THE  DEPARTMENT  IS AUTHORIZED  TO  ESTABLISH SCHOOL ANTI-VIOLENCE EDUCATION PROGRAMS, WHICH SHALL BE FUNDED THROUGH THE OMNIBUS  SCHOOL  VIOLENCE  PREVENTION  GRANT PROGRAM  ESTABLISHED UNDER SECTION TWENTY-EIGHT HUNDRED FOURTEEN OF THIS CHAPTER.
   (B) NO FIREARMS SHALL BE USED FOR TRAINING OR DEMONSTRATION OR ANOTHER USE IN ANY SCHOOL ANTI-VIOLENCE EDUCATION PROGRAM  ESTABLISHED  PURSUANT TO THIS SECTION.
   (C) THE DEPARTMENT SHALL SECURE ALTERNATIVE FUNDING SOURCES OTHER THAN THE  STATE  TO  FUND  SCHOOL ANTI-VIOLENCE EDUCATION PROGRAMS, INCLUDING LOCAL GOVERNMENT AND PRIVATE SOURCES AS WELL AS FUNDING FROM THE FEDERAL GOVERNMENT.
   § 3.
+Paragraph a of subdivision 1 of section 2814  of  the  education
-The state finance law is amended by adding a new section 97-bbbb to read as follows:
+ law,  as added by chapter 181 of the laws of 2000, is amended to read as
-  § 97-BBBB.
-SCHOOL ANTI-VIOLENCE EDUCATION FUND.
-1. THERE  IS  HEREBY ESTABLISHED  IN  THE  JOINT  CUSTODY  OF  THE  STATE COMPTROLLER AND THE COMMISSIONER OF EDUCATION A FUND TO BE KNOWN AS  THE  "SCHOOL  ANTI-VIO- LENCE EDUCATION FUND".
-  2. THE  SCHOOL  ANTI-VIOLENCE EDUCATION FUND SHALL CONSIST OF AND ALL MONIES APPROPRIATED, CREDITED, OR TRANSFERRED  THERETO  FROM  ANY  OTHER FUND OR SOURCE PURSUANT TO LAW.
-  3. MONIES OF THE SCHOOL ANTI-VIOLENCE EDUCATION FUND SHALL BE EXPENDED
- ONLY:
-  (A) PURSUANT TO SECTION ONE HUNDRED FIFTEEN OF THE EDUCATION LAW;
-  (B)  TO  SUPPORT  EFFECTIVE  VIOLENCE REDUCTION STRATEGIES FOR SCHOOL- BASED AND SCHOOL-AFFILIATED ANTI-VIOLENCE PROGRAMS BY  PROVIDING  GRANTS TO  LOCAL GOVERNMENTS AND NONPROFIT ORGANIZATIONS TO FUND EVIDENCE-BASED SCHOOL ANTI-VIOLENCE PROGRAMS OR EVIDENCE-INFORMED SCHOOL  ANTI-VIOLENCE PROGRAMS; AND
-  (C)  FOR THE EVALUATION OF THE EFFICACY OF EVIDENCE-BASED SCHOOL ANTI- VIOLENCE PROGRAMS OR  EVIDENCE-INFORMED  SCHOOL  ANTI-VIOLENCE  PROGRAMS AWARDED GRANTS THROUGH THE FUND.
-  4. MONIES  SHALL BE PAYABLE FROM THE FUND ON THE AUDIT AND WARRANT OF THE COMPTROLLER ON VOUCHERS APPROVED AND CERTIFIED BY  THE  COMMISSIONER OF EDUCATION.
+ follows:
+  a.
+School safety activities.
+Programs eligible for funding pursuant to this section may include, but not be  limited  to:  (i)  safe  corridors programs;  (ii)  diversity  programs;  (iii) collaborative school safety programs with law enforcement agencies or community-based organizations;
+ (iv) metal detectors,  intercom  and  other  intra-school  communication devices  and other devices to increase school security and the safety of school  personnel  and  students;  (v)  SCHOOL  ANTI-VIOLENCE  EDUCATION PROGRAMS;  AND  (VI) other programs including comprehensive school-based intervention models, approved by the commissioner, that reduce  violence and  improve  school  safety.
+Comprehensive school based intervention models  shall  coordinate  with  and  collaborate  with  other  services currently being provided in the school district, incorporate appropriate school  violence  prevention  and  intervention services, and coordinate appropriate  funding  sources  to  ensure  the  efficient  delivery  of services.
+Such comprehensive school-based intervention models shall also include  provisions  for  the  involvement  of teachers, parents, school administrators in the development and implementation of the  program,  a detailed  statement  identifying  specific performance goals, a proposed timetable for implementation and achievement of such goals and  specific assessment  methods  which  will  be  used to measure student and school progress.
   § 4.
+Paragraph a of subdivision 1 of section  2814  of  the  education
+ law,  as  amended by chapter 529 of the laws of 2023, is amended to read as follows:
+  a.
+School safety activities.
+Programs eligible for funding pursuant to this section may include, but not be  limited  to:  (i)  safe  corridors programs;  (ii)  diversity  programs;  (iii) collaborative school safety programs with law enforcement agencies or community-based organizations;
+ (iv) metal detectors,  intercom  and  other  intra-school  communication
+ S. 4598--B  3

+ devices  and other devices to increase school security and the safety of school personnel and students; (v) programs which facilitate and promote community involvement in school facility  planning;  [and]  (vi)  SCHOOL ANTI-VIOLENCE  EDUCATION  PROGRAMS;  AND  (VII) other programs including comprehensive school-based intervention models, approved by the  commis- sioner,  that  reduce  violence and improve school safety.
+Comprehensive school based intervention models shall coordinate with  and  collaborate with  other  services  currently  being provided in the school district, incorporate appropriate  school  violence  prevention  and  intervention services, and coordinate appropriate funding sources to ensure the effi- cient delivery of services.
+Such comprehensive school-based intervention models  shall  also  include provisions for the involvement of teachers, parents, school administrators in the development and implementation  of the  program,  a  detailed  statement  identifying  specific performance goals, a proposed timetable for implementation and achievement  of  such goals  and  specific  assessment  methods  which will be used to measure student and school progress.
+  § 5.
 If any clause, sentence, paragraph, or section of this act  shall be  adjudged  by  any  court of competent jurisdiction to be invalid and after exhaustion of all further judicial review, the judgment shall  not affect,  impair  or  invalidate  the  remainder  thereof,  but  shall be confined in its operation to the clause, sentence, paragraph, or section of this act directly involved in the controversy in which  the  judgment shall have been rendered.
-  § 5.
-This act shall take effect immediately.
+  §  6.
+This act shall take effect immediately; provided, however, that the amendments to paragraph a of subdivision 1 of section  2814  of  the education  law made by section four of this act shall take effect on the same date and in the same manner as chapter 529 of  the  laws  of  2023, takes effect.